NixOS/nixpkgs/doc/languages-frameworks/php.section.md

 `php.withExtensions` provides extensions by wrapping a minimal php base package, providing a `php.ini` file listing all extensions to be loaded.
-You can access this package through the `php.unwrappedPhp` attribute; useful if you, for example, need access to the `dev` output.
+You can access this package through the `php.unwrapped` attribute; useful if you, for example, need access to the `dev` output.
 The generated `php.ini` file can be accessed through the `php.phpIni` attribute.